rhelmer/status/README.md

     - services which could probably use this:
       - Blocklist
       - Safebrowsing
-      - Add-ons (system and from AMO, probably not external-hosted updates)
+      - Add-ons (system and from AMO, probably not author-hosted updates)
+        - "author-hosted updates" being non-AMO external sites that add-on authors can host themselves - these probably would not use the push service.
       - Application
   - telemetry for system add-ons
     - Why not UITelemetry from inside extensions?